oksi/bert_sentiment_analysis/README.md

-# Sentiment Analysis wirh Deep Learning using BERT
+# Sentiment Analysis with Deep Learning using BERT

 ### Itroduction
 This is a practical part of the Coursera Guided Project created by the Coursera Project Network.